IrishDec/driver-validation/README.md

 # Driver Validation API

-Proof of concept Kotlin and Spring Boot API for driver document validation.
+Proof of concept Kotlin and Spring Boot API for driver document validation, now connected to a simple frontend demo UI.

 ## What it does

-This project simulates a small backend service for driver document validation.
+This project simulates a small backend service for driver document validation and displays results through a simple frontend interface.

 It currently includes: